Through his forward-thinking leadership and strong work ethic, Matt Calabria is committed to getting things done for the people of Wake County.

 Matt and Molly are proud residents of Fuquay-Varina, where they live with their young daughter, Eleanor.
 While Molly works as a PA in family medicine, Matt practices law in Raleigh.
 There, Matt advises businesses and individuals on difficult problems, and he has done pro bono work on behalf of tenants and public interest causes.

 Giving back.
 Community service is a cornerstone of Matt’s life.
-He currently serves on the board of the Alice Aycock Poe Center for Health Education and as a member of the Z. Smith Reynolds Foundation’s Leadership Council.
+He has served on the board of the Alice Aycock Poe Center for Health Education and as a member of the Z. Smith Reynolds Foundation’s Leadership Council.
 A graduate of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh Program, Matt was a co-chair of the Legislative Committee of the North Carolina Bar Association’s Young Lawyers Division.
 He has served on the Board of Trustees, the Student Affairs Advisory Board and the Young Alumni Council at the University of North Carolina at Chapel Hill.
 Matt has also volunteered with Big Brothers Big Sisters of the Triangle.